 As an entrepreneur, he has successfully created two hotel companies and managed both private and public companies, ranging from $5,000,000 to $70,000,000 in assets.
-Willem Bijl has been responsible for the development and/or opening of a number of hotel projects, both internationally, as well as locations in Canada, including Calgary Airport Hotel and Flight Kitchen; Chateau Mirabel; Rocky Crest Resort; and Renfrew Inn.
+Willem Bijl has been responsible for the development and/or opening of a number of hotel projects, both internationally, as well as locations in Canada, including Calgary Airport Hotel and Flight Kitchen; Chateau Mirabel; Rocky Crest Resort; The Old Stone Inn and The Renfrew Inn.

 Following his Cornell studies, Willem Bijl spent the first four years of his career in hotel operations at the Amsterdam and Rotterdam Hilton Hotels in Holland.
 In 1970, Willem Bijl accepted a position with Inter-Continental Hotels, Paris, France, and eventually became Director Administration with responsibility for Europe and the Middle East.

 In 1975, Canadian Pacific Hotels Limited invited Mr. Bijl to move to Canada, and he assumed the role of Vice-President Administration.
 For four years in this role, Mr. Bijl held administrative and development responsibilities for a number of CP properties, and he oversaw development, project planning, construction budgeting and implementation.

 In 1979, Mr. Bijl was appointed President and Chief Operating Officer, York-Hannover Hotels Limited, Toronto, Ontario.
 During his tenure, Skyline Hotels Limited was acquired.